EduVault/eduvault/api/README.md

 ## Auth strategy

-Currently the user can log in with a username or password or social media account with oAuth.
+Currently the person can log in with a accountID or password or social media account with oAuth.
 They will recieve a cookie with a session

 ### Issue that needs resolving